 Hemolytic Uremic Syndrome (HUS) is a type of TMA.
 Classical or Typical HUS occurs after ingesting toxic strains of bacteria, usually types of E. coli (called shiga toxin) contained in contaminated food or water.
 With treatment, most people recover from this type of HUS.
 In some cases, and more rarely HUS can be more severe and be caused by a variety of other triggers including other types of bacterial or viral infections, medication, and radiation.

 Atypical Hemolytic Uremic Syndrome (or aHUS) is an ultra-rare (about 1 in one million births), life-threatening, chronic, genetic disease that can damage the body’s vital organs.
 The disease can occur at any age and can lead to potentially devastating consequences.
-The condition can present with a wide range of severity: some patients may experience one episode or “attack,” while others have regular episodes that can become quite severe.
+The condition can present with a wide range of severity and symptoms: some patients may experience one episode or “attack,” while others have regular episodes that can become quite severe.
+Some experience kidney failure, while others have neurological, gastric, or cardiac symptoms.
 Although aHUS does affect children, almost one-half of people affected are adults.

 aHUS is caused by changes or mutations to the genes that produce proteins that control part of the body’s complement system called the alternative pathway.
 As part of the body’s immune system, this pathway is always turned ‘on’, ready to attack foreign invaders.
 During a time of “attack,” a healthy complement system has proteins (called regulators) that are able to protect the body’s own healthy cells.
 If one or more of these regulators are defective, the complement attack is also directed against healthy body cells, such as the inner lining of blood vessels.